-Reading time : 9 min
+Reading time : 5 min

 Between 2018 and 2019, almost 34,000 stray dogs were taken in by local councils across the UK.
 The numbers are even greater for cats as they are more independent and adventurous animals.
 That is alarming!
 Unfortunately, there are many reasons why a lost pet might never be found, which can leave the owners sad and disheartened.
 Losing a pet is very stressful for the owners, so what can you do if you end up in a situation where you find a lost pet?

 Most of the time, however, when a cat or a dog gets lost, they will roam around their neighbourhood.
 If you see a stray pet, your first reflex might be to rescue them and take them away from the danger of oncoming traffic or from people who wish to do the animal harm.
-So how do you reunite a pet with its owner?
+So how do you reunite a pet with their owner?
 What can you do when you find a lost dog or cat?

 First, it is important to identify the animal.
 According to the Control of Dogs Order 1992, every dog in a public place must wear a collar with the name and address of the owner inscribed on it, so the chances of you encountering a dog without a collar are low.
 It is however not mandatory for cats to wear collars, so it might be harder to identify the animal.

 So, what can you do when you find a wandering dog or cat without a collar?
 You can contact your local animal warden to report the pet, who will then try and scan any microchip.
 Remember that you need to report any animal you find or rescue as you could be accused of theft.

 An animal warden or a vet can identify the animal by checking its microchip.
 All dogs in England and Wales are legally required to be microchipped so it will be easier for them to identify the animal.
 The animal must be registered in a database like Animal Microchips, Animal Tracker, MicroDogID or Pet Identity UK.